About the Author

 What do I do if I encounter a bug?

-If you encounter any bug in the code, you should find a URL to the current GitHub project at the end of each section.
-Feel free to open a GitHub issue there.
-Your help is very much appreciated!
+Should you come across any bugs in the code, locate the current GitHub project URL at the end of each section.
+Feel free to open a GitHub issue there, and your assistance will be highly valued!

 Who is this book for?